Pepperjack shreds, seasoned soyrizo and jalapeño peppers kick this Cheezy Soyrizo Bean Dip up a few notches! It’s a perfectly delicious appetizer.

-Here is my warning to you: This dip in insanely addictive and not for the faint of heart.
+Here is my warning to you: This cheezy soyrizo bean dip is highly addictive, and not for the faint of heart.
 This is not a healthy dip, although it could be much worse; but it is absolutely perfect for parties, get-togethers and any other occasion in which you would need an awesome appetizer.
 I know first hand that this dip pairs well with Mexican lagers and margaritas!

 One Year Ago: Vibrant 50/50 Juice

 - 1/2 cup (45 g) textured vegetable protein (TVP)

 - 1 tablespoon (15 ml) tamari or liquid aminos